 I learned how to do this kind of dancing when in high school.
-It has become familiar to me again because my son, CPA, public accountant, Paul, for his beloved hobby, is a square dance caller.
-His son Stephen, now seventeen, began with his father when he was only eleven, and now
+It has become familiar to me again because my son, CPA, public accountant, Paul Ingis, for his beloved hobby, is a square dance caller.
+His son Stephen, now twenty-one, began with his father when he was only eleven, and now

-Stephen is a caller and earns a tidy sum when he calls.
+Stephen is a caller, much in demand.
+He has earned a tidy sum for college.
 Stephen and I discussed all this recently.
 I got curious as to the origin of square dancing and to ballroom dancing as we know it today where partners hold each other in dance.
 What’s the history?
 Here’s what I discovered . . .

 The waltz, with its modern hold, began in England circa 1812.
 The dance was met with opposition because . . . you guessed it . . . the impropriety associated with the closed hold.
 But guess what, all dancing has a closed hold of some sorts.
 Even in square dancing, when partners swing each other.
 The swing is a traditional square dance move (call).